MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Results and Discussion

 \subsection{MoralCLIP}

-We first optimized the moral loss weight ($\lambda$) for models with explicit supervision by varying $\lambda$ from 0.1 to 0.5 with a step of 0.1.
+We first optimized the moral loss weight ($\lambda$) for models with \textit{explicit} supervision by varying $\lambda$ from 0.1 to 0.5 with a step of 0.1.
 We then selected the best epoch-$\lambda$ combination based on validation performance.
 Values of $\{0.4,0.5\}$ consistently yielded optimal results with minimal variation between them.
 Explicit moral training improved over the CLIP baseline irrespective of $\lambda$, indicating the approach is robust to moderate variations in the moral loss weight.

 Table~\ref{tab:moral_clip_metrics} presents a comprehensive evaluation of MoralCLIP variants across multiple metrics and modalities.
-These results demonstrate that \textbf{CLIP + Moral Images} outperforms both CLIP and Safe-CLIP ($39.82\%$ versus $41.53\%$ versus $40.51\%$ in terms of I2T MAP), underscoring the importance of a simple \textit{implicit} moral supervision.
+These results demonstrate that \textbf{CLIP + Moral Images} (the \textit{implicit} setting, Section~\ref{subsec:implicit}) outperforms both CLIP and Safe-CLIP, underscoring the importance of simple \textit{implicit} moral supervision.
 This suggests that morally diverse training naturally induces latent moral structure, with stronger effects when we mix captions and images from the same category (MFT Swapper).
 Notably, Safe-CLIP---a fine-tuned CLIP-Large-14 model---fails to achieve meaningful moral organization despite its larger architecture.
 This may suggest that Safe-CLIP's methodology designed to map inappropriate content to safer embedding regions inadvertently diminishes the moral distinctions that our approach seeks to preserve and enhance.